nhsconnect/gpconnect/pages/integration/integration_spine_security_proxy_implementation_guide.md

 <sup>1</sup> this look-up is to ensure the NHS Number is of good quality in the consumer system and is not required prior to each API operation
 <sup>2</sup> will be limited to the $gpc.getcarerecord interaction

-> Note: whilst composite routing services inside the proxy (i.e. Step 3b) is under consideration this is not in-scope for Connect FoT.
+> Note: whilst composite routing services inside the proxy (that is, Step 3b) is under consideration this is not in-scope for Connect FoT.

 It is expected that for phase 1 delivery a number of supporting systems won’t be available, namely: